hbk4mask/hbk4mask.github.io/_posts/2020-05-26-why-dont-drink-enough-water.md

 >So when we feel thirsty or craving to drink beverage, it is already too late.
 You are already water deficient.

 The brain take matters in its own hands and ask you stop whatever you are doing that time and look for some beverage.
+Now this signal by brain to drink water is not always clear enough to state that we need water.